19hours/sg-statutes/Acts/Income Tax Act.md

 (ii) any distribution made by any restricted authorised scheme out of income derived from Singapore or received in Singapore on or after 17th February 2006, that is income or deemed to be income of the individual, except distribution made out of Singapore dividends from which tax is deducted or deductible under section 44,

-except where such income is derived through a partnership in Singapore or is derived from the carrying on of a trade, business or profession; and
+except where such income is derived through a partnership in Singapore or is derived from the carrying on of a trade, business or profession;

 [7/2007 wef 17/02/2006]

-(zj) any income derived from Singapore by an individual from any structured product offered by a financial institution on or after 7th October 2004, except where such income is derived through a partnership in Singapore or is derived from the carrying on of a trade, business or profession.

-[Act 7/2007, wef Y/A 2005 & sub Ys/A:2007-ACT-7]

 (zj) any income from any structured product offered by a financial institution derived from Singapore —

+(i) by an individual, in the basis period relating to the year of assessment 2008 and any subsequent year of assessment, except where such income is derived through a partnership in Singapore or is derived from the carrying on of a trade, business or profession;

+[Act 53/2007, wef Y/A 2008 & sub Ys/A:2007-ACT-53]

 (ii) by a non-resident person (not being an individual) if ––